dgalichet/S-99/README.md

-# S-99: Ninety-Nine Scala Problems
+## S-99: Ninety-Nine Scala Problems

-You can launch tests using sbt:
+You can launch tests using sbt (0.7.7):

     % sbt
     ...